 Gross Expenditure Gross Income Bracknell Forest Council Contribution

 £000 £000 £000

+Financial year 2021/22 11,563 11,563 645

 Financial year 2020/21 10,696 10,696 623

-Financial year 2019/20 9,913 9,913 533

 38 RELATED PARTY TRANSACTIONS

 The Council is required to disclose material transactions with related parties - bodies or individuals that have the potential to control or influence the Council or to be controlled or influenced by the Council.
 Disclosure of these transactions allows readers to assess the extent to which the Council might have been constrained in its ability to operate independently or might have secured the ability to limit another party's ability to bargain freely with the Council.